NDLANO/nodebb-plugin-session-sharing-feide/README.md

+# IMPORTANT INFO:

+NOTE: THIS IS JUST A TEST FORK FOR CREATING A METHOD FOR AUTHENTICATING USING FEIDE AUTH WITH NODEBB WITH CUSTOM FRONTEND.
+THIS PACKAGE IS UNDER TESTING AND RELEASED TO SIMPLIFY TESTING.
 # Session Sharing for NodeBB

 In a nutshell, this plugin allows you to share sessions between your application and NodeBB.
 You'll need to set a